DataScienceUB/PFM/README.md

 ### Project Assessment
 The quality of the projects will be graded by using three sources of information:
 + The delivered information at the end of the project.
 We will use a [“Project Evaluation Rubric”](https://docs.google.com/spreadsheets/d/1g9foCpIxRSuA414hjeqWZNniJl_QC81W2x0P44_kngw/edit?usp=sharing) to assign a mark to the project.
-+ A presentation of your project.
++ The public presentation of your project.
 Your presentation should be professional enough to give at a technical conference (e.g. organized approach, prepared slides, a short demo or video if appropriate).
 + [Peer-evaluation](https://docs.google.com/document/d/1iYwW6xOXSaQ9ApzYHpk-GdLONF9VGV17rOod2ifFkQs/edit?usp=sharing).
 Team members will assess other members of the team as well as themselves.
 Peer assessment provides data that will be used in assigning individual grades for team members.

-### Calendar (2017/2018)
+### Calendar (2018/2019)
 + Dec.
 4: First follow up meeting
 + Dec.
-21: Deadline for sending us your project priorities by grups.
+21: Deadline for sending your project priorities.
+Please, fill in this form:
 + Jan.
 15: Assignment of projects & supervisors to student groups.
 + Jan.
 22: Limit for delivering the project proposal short document to your advisor.
 + Jan 23 - Jul.
 1 / Set.
 1: Period of development of your project.